Rated 4.2 out of 5 by 5

 October 1, 2015

-Rated 5.0 out of 5.0 Nice Window, has helped my heating bill!
+Rated 5.0 out of 5.0 by Verified Reviewer Nice Window, has helped my heating bill!

 Been slowly replacing my cheap pine windows the builder put in my house built around 1993.
 The pine trim was rotting on them along with the window casement.
 Also the gas used to insulate the window had escaped from some, thus killing any insulation properties.
 These 400 series are for the most part a direct replacement require only minor trimming of my cedar siding.
 Right away I can see the Andersen 400 is a much better built window, nicer jambs, window hardware, and PVC exterior molding means I can kiss goodbye continually painting and/or replacing rotting pine trim!
 My only complaint is that home depot no longer carries premade internal stool that fits into these and I've had to improvise.
 And the extension jamb that HD carries is fake pine from China that doesn't stain to match the real pine on the 400 series!
 Guess I should just buy a router and learn how to make my own extension jambs.
 Having replace about 75% of my lousy pine windows with these I noticed in this very cold winter that my heating bill wasn't as bad as prior years.